ZeroAlvein/Gdevelop-Extensions/AutoTile/README.md

 # Section 1.1 Creating our tileset

-It's easier to understand how it works by using existing tileset with some pattern, where each tile have same exact pattern (its called bitmasking), so let's take some existing one which is this made of 9 tiles and each tile 16 pixels.
+It's easier to understand how it works by using existing tileset with some pattern, where each tile have same exact pattern (its called bitmasking), so let's take some existing one which is this made of 9 tiles and each tile have 16 pixels.
 I go to Vew > Grid > Grid Settings and in X and Y i put 16 px (Using Asperite/Librespirte).
-(I upscaled 4 times so its more visible).
+(I upscaled it 4 times so its more visible).

 <img width="192" height="192" alt="image" src="https://github.com/user-attachments/assets/e21ecfb8-8621-470c-8b59-7d78b95b6550" />